 Real rescues and sanctuaries give animals space and good living circumstances.
 The shelters strive to recreate the animals’ habitats and provide toys and equipment to keep them entertained.

 To avoid disturbing animals, several sanctuaries and rescues limit visiting hours.
-All must be accredited by the Global Federation of Animal Sanctuaries (GFAS), which has severe requirements.
+The Global Federation of Animal Sanctuaries (GFAS), which has strict requirements, must accredit all.

 Your email address will not be published.
 Required fields are marked *